nicklockwood/layout/README.md

 Although you can pass numeric values into your layout as constants, this doesn't work for expressions like "100%" or "previous.bottom", where the symbols being referenced are relative to the position of the node in the hierarchy, so the actual value will vary in each instance.

 Layout has a solution for this, in the form of *macros*.
 A macro is a reusable expression that you define inside your Layout template.
-Like parameters, macros can be referenced by any child of the node where they are defined, but *unlike* parameters they cannot be set or overridden externally, and their value is determined at the point of use, rather than relative to the node where they are defined.
+Macros can be referenced by expressions on the node containing them, or any child of that node, but unlike parameters they cannot be set or overridden externally, and their value is determined at the point of use, rather than relative to the node where they are defined.

 Using macros, we can change the example above to: